Search results

 Content-Security-Policy: connect-src 'self' https://test.boldreports.com

-The frame-src directive allows the sources for the nested document to use elements such as <frame> and <iframe> only from URLs that are added in the Frame Source field, and it restricts sources from other URLs.
+The frame-src directive allows sources for nested documents to use elements such as <frame> and <iframe> only from URLs added in the Frame Source field, and restricts sources from other URLs.

 Content Security Policy settings for connect